rtreccani/HM305PControl/README.md

 ![screencap of ugly software](https://cdn.discordapp.com/attachments/399691384652562434/716690129799872582/unknown.png)

-Holy UI design batman! and to boot, it didn't actually work.
+This graphic design is unimpressive to say the least, and to boot, it didn't actually work.
 No matter how many times and different configurations I tried, I couldn't connect to it.
-It kept telling me "It is detected that the device is not have electric, the device cannot sample the data, please open the power and then excute(sic) the operation"
+It kept telling me "It is detected that the device is not have electric, the device cannot sample the data, please open the power and then excute the operation"

-Holy useless error message batman!

 So I did some digging and discovered it uses a standard known as Modbus RTU over serial.
 The connection chugs along at 9600 baud.